-Given all we’ve been through during the COVID-19 pandemic, it may come as no surprise that mental health issues have been on the rise.
-In fact, the number of people who reported symptoms of depression or anxiety rose substantially when COVID-19 descended.
+Given all we’ve been through during the pandemic, it may come as no surprise that mental health issues have been on the rise.
+In fact, symptoms of anxiety and depression have increased considerably, according to the Centers for Disease Control and Prevention (CDC).

 Options like virtual appointments and apps have made therapy more accessible for people in distress.
 But many still hesitate to reach out for help.
 After all, how do you know if you really need to call a therapist?
 Will therapy even be helpful?
 How long will it take to see results?

 To answer these and other questions, we recently spoke with Soltana Nosrati, a psychotherapist with Novant Health Psychiatric Associates in Huntersville, North Carolina.

 What trends have you seen in people’s mental health since the COVID-19 pandemic began?